Pitchbook + Personas

 Editorial Director Patrick Heij

-Senior Designer Sa
+Senior Designer Sarah Menard

 Jr Designer Anthony Aguilera